EDCD/EDMarketConnector/PLUGINS.md

 `from monitor import gamerunning` - in case a plugin needs to know if we think the game is running.

+`import timeout_session` - provides a method called `new_session` that creates a requests.session with a default timeout on all requests.
+Recommended to reduce noise in HTTP requests

 ```python